DIRACGrid/DIRAC/docs/source/AdministratorGuide/ServerInstallations/InstallingDiracServer.rst

     #
     LocalInstallation
     {
       #
-      #   These are options for the installation of the DIRAC software
-      #
-      #  DIRAC release version (this is an example, you should find out the current
-      #  production release)
-      Release = v7r2p8
-      #  To install the Server version of DIRAC (the default is client)
-      InstallType = server
-      #  If this flag is set to yes, each DIRAC update will be installed
-      #  in a separate directory, not overriding the previous ones
-      UseVersionsDir = yes
-      #  The directory of the DIRAC software installation
-      TargetPath = /opt/dirac
-      #  DIRAC extra modules to be installed (Web is required if you are installing the Portal on
-      #  this server).
-      #  Only modules not defined as default to install in their projects need to be defined here:
-      #   i.e. LHCb, LHCbWeb for LHCb
-      Extensions = WebApp

-      #
       #   These are options for the configuration of the installed DIRAC software
       #   i.e., to produce the initial dirac.cfg for the server